 As a freelancer, you can control your interaction with clients and colleagues.
 Likewise, you can create your “email checking policy” that can cut work stress and head you in the right direction.

 5. Less sick days and long commutes

 A typical freelancer works from home and this setup can help you much.
 One great perk is you can save yourself from long and tiring commutes.
 Since you don’t interact with people that much, chances are you keep yourself from getting contagious diseases.

 Self-employment lets you be your own boss.
 Other than the following specifications, you can control almost everything.
 This can lower your stress levels and help you keep a healthy work-life balance.

 Although it’s a competitive freelance market, the demand for quality, reliable freelancers is increasing.
 Due to the quick hiring process, a few firms now choose freelancers over permanent hires.

+As a freelancer, you may ask: What makes me stand out among the competitive pool of professionals?
+The answer: your skills and expertise.
 An upgraded skill set gives you an edge over your competitors.
-Hence, know the top skills needed for freelance jobs from Seed.co.
+Hence, know the top skills needed for freelance jobs this year.

 1. Writing and Editing

-Skills in writing and editing include content creation, copywriting, business writing, proofreading, editing, and search engine optimization.
+Skills in writing and editing include content creation, copywriting, business writing, proofreading, editing, and SEO.